gavinmcfarland/plugma/packages/website/content/docs/0-index/2-using-the-cli.md

 # Create a widget using JavaScript with no UI using the defaults
 npm create plugma@latest -- widget --yes --no-ts

+# Skip most prompts but still ask for type and framework
+npm create plugma@latest -- --yes

+# Skip all prompts when type and framework are provided
+npm create plugma@latest -- plugin react --yes

+# Create with just framework (type will be prompted)
+npm create plugma@latest -- svelte --yes
 ```

 </details>